 11 cool teen Halloween craft ideas that don’t suck

 A fabulous resource for cool Halloween printables, from coloring pages to banners to party games

 9 fun free printable Halloween coloring pages to help keep little fingers out of the candy stash

-This instantly downloadable 21-page sugar skull coloring pages for Dia de los Muertos from Etsy shop thaneeya has some really lovely designs to celebrate this holiday, and to teach your kids a little about Mexican culture while you’re at it.
-The PDF includes more than 35 detailed skulls and 14 blank ones, and includes facts about sugar skulls and coloring samples in a variety of media, like markers and colored pencils.
+This instantly downloadable 21-page sugar skull coloring pages for Dia de los Muertos from Thaneeya (formerly of the Etsy shop of the same name) has some really lovely designs to celebrate this holiday on her site Art Is Fun!, and to teach your kids a little about Mexican culture while you’re at it.
+She’s a big fan of folk art and bright colors, and it really shows in all her work.
+Though in this case, of course, the colors are up to you!